goFrendiAsgard/zaruba/docs/core-concept/tasks.md

 # Tasks

-Tasks are the core of your zaruba tasks.
+Tasks are the core of your zaruba script.
 A task define what Zaruba can do and how to do it.

 Let's start by creating a very simple script.